Frequently Asked Questions

 mctx runs on a global edge network with high availability.
 Formal SLAs are not currently offered.

-Where are Apps hosted?
+Where are servers hosted?

-Can I see logs for my App?
+Can I see logs for my server?

 Logs are live-only -- there is no retention, so you see them while the modal is open.
 For persistent logging, connect an external service.
 See Server Logs for tips.